NCAA rewrites constitution, sets stage for transformation

 It quickly became apparent a new constitution was merely the first part of transforming the NCAA in a way that de-emphasizes the Indianapolis-based association and gives more power to schools and conferences.

 The goal is to have changes in place in less than a year.
-Southeastern Conference Commissioner Greg Sankey and Ohio University athletic director Julie Cromer will lead the Division I Transformation Committee, which has already begun exploring ways to restructure.
-Lyons is also a member.
+Southeastern Conference Commissioner Greg Sankey and Ohio University athletic director Julie Cromer will lead the Division I Transformation Committee.
+Lyons also is a member.

-“There’s a huge gap in Division I with schools roughly with $175 million budgets and schools with $4 million budgets,” Lyons said.
+“There’s a huge gap in Division I, with schools roughly with $175 million budgets and schools with $4 million budgets,” Lyons said.
 “A lot of times we’ve tried to legislate from an equality standpoint.
 Is there possibly a new division?
-Is there a Division Four?
-Do some schools break away and make a Division Four, and what is the membership requirement?”
+Is there a Division IV?
+Do some schools break away and make a Division IV, and what is the membership requirement?”

 The Knight Commission on Intercollegiate Athletics, an organization of former and current college administrators, backs a restructuring of Division I that would include moving major college football out from under the NCAA umbrella.

-Knight Commissioner CEO Amy Perko said the newly proposed NCAA constitution is a good start toward reform.
+Knight Commission CEO Amy Perko said the newly proposed NCAA constitution is a good start toward reform.

-The proposed constitution also locks in the current revenue distribution percentage to Division II (4.37%) and Division III (3.18%), which should help it garner support the majority of the NCAA”s member schools.
+The proposed constitution also locks in the current revenue distribution percentage to Division II (4.37%) and Division III (3.18%), which should help it garner support from the majority of the NCAA’s member schools.
 The NCAA has 1,100 member schools, 351 that compete in Division I, and some 500,000 athletes overall.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at http://www.appodcasts.com